pkgconf/pkgconf/README.md

          --with-system-includedir=/usr/include
     $ make
     $ sudo make install

+## compiling `pkgconf` and `libpkgconf` with CMake (usually for Windows)

+pkgconf is compiled using CMake on Windows.
+In theory, you could also use CMake to build on UNIX, but this is not recommended at this time as it pkgconf is typically built much earlier than CMake.

+    $ mkdir build
+    $ cd build
+    $ cmake ..
+    $ make
+    $ sudo make install

+There are a few defines such as SYSTEM_LIBDIR, PKGCONFIGDIR and SYSTEM_INCLUDEDIR.
+However, on Windows, the default PKGCONFIGDIR value is usually overridden at runtime based on path relocation.

+## pkg-config symlink

 If you want pkgconf to be used when you invoke `pkg-config`, you should install a symlink for this.
 We do not do this for you, as we believe it is better for vendors